my-nft/factory-docs/docs/quickstart/generate_your_nft_kit.md

 Stay in the page and wait for the trnasaction to be validated (DON'T USE 'speed up' OPTION IN METAMASK AFTER YOU SUBMIT THE TRANSACTION).

-Once the transaction validated you will receive a popup message, click on 'ok' this will finalise the NFT ENV configuration.
+Once the transaction validated you will receive a popup message, click on 'ok' this will finalise the NFT Kit configuration.

 NB.
-In case the factory keeps hanging during the NFT ENV configuration, or during the transaction validation, don't panic just contact the support at support@my-nft.io and we will help you get your environnement quickly.
+In case the factory keeps hanging during the NFT Kit configuration, or during the transaction validation, don't panic just contact the support at support@my-nft.io and we will help you get your environnement quickly.